 9 Ways to Give Back With Your Family This Holiday SeasonT

 is the season!
 From the iconic Christmas movies you watch over (and over) to trimming the tree together while “Jingle Bells” plays in the background, we all have special ways to celebrate with our families.
-The holidays are the perfect time to start new traditions together.
-And there’s no better Christmas custom to start together than spreading holiday cheer and helping out those who are less fortunate.
+But there’s no better Christmas tradition than spreading holiday cheer and helping out those who are less fortunate.

 Giving back during the holidays isn’t just an easy, fun way to spend time together as a family, but it reminds everyone what the season is truly about.
 From fostering a furry friend to sending care packages to soldiers overseas, here are nine little acts of kindness you can do together as a family this holiday season.

 As you’re baking gingerbread men and festive sugar cookies for this year’s holiday party, try making an extra batch that you can drop off at your local nursing home, hospital or homeless shelter.
 Christmas caroling recommended!